d-kuro/kubectl-fuzzy/README.md

   kubectl-fzf [command]

 Available Commands:
-  help        Help about any command logs        Selecting a Pod with the fuzzy finder and view the log version     Show version
+  exec        Selecting a Pod with the fuzzy finder and execute a command in a container help        Help about any command logs        Selecting a Pod with the fuzzy finder and view the log version     Show version